Yangff/mvuccu/docs/Reference of mvUCCU.md

 ## Before you start
 + All you changes did in the uccu mod will not effect at moment.
 After all the mod scripts executed, the RPG Maker MV would start to read qt files.
 + Remember that you're modifying or generating QML file using V8.
 As QML File use ECMAScript as its script, in some cases you are generating ECMAscript in V8 Javascript. distinguish them anytime.
 In Qt ECMAScript you can't use let, for in, or other modern javascript features.
-+ All you operates in uccu mod is qml string, and save as qml string.
++ All you operates in uccu mod are qml string, and save as qml string.
 When you pass an function foo as parameter, it actually pass the foo.toString().

 ## nodejs compatible APIs